1165 København K

 Sources who request to see and pre-approve their own quotes may be allowed to do so.

-In cases where the content of an article is expected to be controversial, or if there are other reasons to take extra care, the journalist can, but must not, submit the completed article to be looked over as per request.
+In cases where the content of an article is expected to be controversial, or if there are other reasons to take extra care, the journalist can, but is not obliged to, submit the completed article to be looked over as per request.

 It is the journalist’s responsibility to have a clear agreement with sources on what can and what cannot be corrected.